Joey: So I am here today with Beverly Lindstrom, who is the Chief Operating Officer for pre-employ.com. Thank you so much for coming, Beverly.

 Beverly: Yeah, it’s a big number.

 Joey: So half the states do not report up to the OIG.
-So if you think you’re being covered by OIG alone, and you operate in multiple states, you might be in for quite the shock if your employees get on that exclusion list?
+If you think you’re being covered by OIG alone, and you operate in multiple states, you might be in for quite the shock if your employees get on that exclusion list?

 Beverly: Yeah, especially as it relates to state level funding or any of those.
 Yeah, it can definitely be a big risk and a big gap in the 30 days as well.

-Joey: Okay, so we see the value now, we clearly… Magnitude’s more powerful than OIG alone.
+Joey: Okay, so we clearly see the value now.
+Magnitude’s more powerful than OIG alone.
 The constant monitoring, the ease of use.
 So now here comes the poison.
 How much more expensive exponentially is this than OIG, right?

 Beverly: Mm-hmm.
 So it is often less than but usually always same price as you’re paying for a single search for an OIG only.
-We can implement this program usually at the same price, sometimes less, and it’s going to be a seamless transition as well.
+We can implement this program usually at the same price, sometimes less.
+It’s going to be a seamless transition as well.
 So less cost, less overhead, same price, sometimes even less than you’re paying now.

-Joey: Well, then that’s a no brainer, that’s… Yeah.
+Joey: Well, then that’s a no brainer.
 I find that hard to believe, but that’s awesome.
-Maybe that’s just what happens when you get automation in place and you clean up some of the manual uploading, you’re gonna see economies of scale, and that’s what that sounds like.
-Now I know Pre-employ is offering, I see here that they’re offering up to a half a million dollars.
+Maybe that’s just what happens when you get automation in place and you clean up some of the manual uploading.
+You’re gonna see economies of scale, and that’s what that sounds like.
+Now I know Pre-employ is offering.
+I see here that they’re offering up to a half a million dollars.
 Can you kinda explain what that means?
-What… Half a million dollars… Are they gonna stroke a check or what is that?
+What’s half a million dollars?
+Are they gonna stroke a check or what is that?

 Joey: Wow.
-So then the point of this is that if you’re a HR director, if you’re in compliance, or if you’re a chief financial officer trying to figure out where you can cut costs and not cut service, you should be talking to somebody from Pre-Employ.
-You should call Pre-Employ (530) 633-6574 or use the contact form that can get you someone that can… They could sit down with you, or like over a Zoom call or something like that, and they can give you the cost calculation, right?
+So then the point of this is that if you’re an HR director, if you’re in compliance, or if you’re a chief financial officer trying to figure out where you can cut costs and not cut service, you should be talking to somebody from Pre-Employ.
+You should call Pre-Employ (530) 633-6574.
+You can also use the contact form that can get you someone that can.
+They could sit down with you, or like over a Zoom call or something like that.
+They can give you the cost calculation, right?
 They can show you what you can save, and the bundling opportunities that Pre-employ offers?

 Beverly: You did.
 The products are powered.
 Verisys powers the FACIS 1M.
 We’re a designated agent for Department of Homeland Security, E-Verify.
-So these are strong products with industry knowledge of what you need, and you can feel comfortable that your services are being performed by leaders in the industry.
+So these are strong products with industry knowledge of what you need.
+You can feel comfortable that your services are being performed by leaders in the industry.

 Joey: Fantastic, Beverly.
-Thank you so much.
-So if you’re an HR director, if you’re a compliance officer, if you’re maybe even talent acquisition and you wear multiple hats, or you’re a chief financial officer, and you’re trying to figure out a way to cut cost without cutting services, fill out the contact form below or call (530) 633-6574 and somebody from Pre-Employ can tell you and break down the numbers for you and give you an honest estimate.
+Thank you so much!
+So if you’re an HR director, if you’re a compliance officer, if you’re maybe even talent acquisition and you wear multiple hats, or you’re a chief financial officer, and you’re trying to figure out a way to cut cost without cutting services, fill out the contact form below or call (530) 633-6574.
+Somebody from Pre-Employ can tell you, break down the numbers for you, and give you an honest estimate.
 So thank you so much for your time today, Beverly.
 Really appreciate the education, and you have a wonderful day.

 Beverly: Thank you.
 Thank you for having me.